brimshot/quickPatterns/README.md

   quickPatterns.setTickMillis(TICKLENGTH);
   #endif

-  //A line of 8 pixels that bounces back and forth while cycling through the rainbow quickPatterns.addPattern(new qpBouncingBars(8))
+  //cylon of 8 pixels that cycles through the rainbow quickPatterns.addPattern(new qpBouncingBars(8))
     .chooseColorSequentiallyFromPalette(RainbowColors_p)
     .changeColorEveryNTicks(2);

-  //Periodically toss in some lightning flashses at random places along the strand.
+  //Periodically toss in some lightning flashes at random places along the strand.
 Flash for 10x quickPatterns.addPattern(new qpFlashRandomSection(10))
       .singleColor(CRGB::White)
       .activatePeriodicallyEveryNTicks(100, 200)